karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-2.md

 The ``SetResourceBuilder`` gives us the possibility to configure attributes like the service name or the application name amongst others.

-Using the ``AddService("BookStore.Webapi")`` extension method we can set the service name as an attribute of the metric data.
+Using the ``AddService("BookStore.Webapi")`` method we can set the service name as an attribute of the metric data.
 For example, if we take a look at the ``OrdersCanceledCounter`` instrument on Prometheus, we will see the following information:

 ![otel-metrics-prometheus-resource-builder](/img/otel-metrics-prometheus-resource-builder.png)